Gulf Grouper

 Where They Live

-Gulf grouper are found throughout the Gulf of California and the subtropical eastern Pacific Ocean from La Jolla, California (United States), to Mazatlán, Sinaloa (Mexico).
-They are naturally rare north of Bahia Magdalena in southern Baja California.
+Gulf grouper are found throughout the Gulf of California, to Mazatlán, Sinaloa (Mexico).
+They are naturally rare north of Bahía Magdalena in southern Baja California.
+There are a few records from extreme southern California but these are considered waifs.

 Young grouper inhabit shallow, coastal habitats, such as mangroves and estuaries.
 Adult gulf grouper are mainly found around rocky reefs, underwater mountains, and kelp beds.
 They inhabit waters 16 to 100 feet deep during the summer months.